 Have the funds in the account to buy the stock at a discount if a stock selloff continues.

 The intention is to be assigned the stock, with each option representing 100 shares, as a long-term investment.
 Paying in full ensures that no additional money is needed to hold for potentially many, many months or even years until price recovery.

 Rule Two: Sell either of the front two option expiration months to take advantage of time decay.

 Collect premium every month on put sales until assigned shares at a cost reduced basis.
 Every month that you keep the premium is money subtracted from the entry price.

-The combination of time decay and 75% probability of NUGT finishing above the $8.15 break even make the option sale attractive with a month until expiration.
+The combination of time decay and 73% probability of NUGT finishing above the $7.12 break even make the option sale attractive with less than a month until expiration.